redbadger/awesome-badger/chriswhealy/sha256/implementation/README.md

 ## Initialisation

 To start with, our 8 hash values must initialised to the fractional part of the square roots of the first 8 prime numbers.
-These value were chosen because they can are truly random numbers (as are the cube roots of the first 64 primes).
+These value were chosen because they can be regarded as truly random numbers (as are the cube roots of the first 64 primes).

 This initialsation can be performed by a single `memory.copy` statement.